 How To Write Greek Myth Story?
 (For Writer/Author)

 Many fiction-based writers/authors avoid Greek myths to write because they think it’s very complex and old-fashioned.
-If you analyze the best marvel movies and best-seller books, then you will find most of the books are based on Greek myth characters or Gods.
+If you analyze the best marvel movies and best-seller books, you will find that most books are based on Greek myth characters or Gods.
 Readers always wait to read new Greek retelling stories with their legends.
-So don’t miss it and follow my writing tips to write myth like an expert.
+So don’t miss it and follow my tips to write myth like an expert.

 Ancient Greek Mythology Authors

 The ancient Greeks were the pioneers of discovered literature.
-The history of ancient Greek literature is divided into three periods: Archaic, Classical, and Hellenistic.
+Ancient Greek literature’s history is divided into periods: Archaic, Classical, and Hellenistic.
 These Greek myths are so pervasive that they’re referenced by different authors of many different cultures and periods.

 Aeschylus is the first classical Athens great dramatist who raised the emerging art of tragedy to great heights of poetry and political power.
 He has often been termed the father of ancient Greek tragedy.
 Moreover, Aeschylus wrote approximately 90 plays, including satire plays and tragedies.

-About 80 titles are known, and only seven tragedies have survived to date.
+About 80 titles are known, and only seven tragedies have survived.
 His play, Persians, is unique among surviving tragedies in that it dramatizes recent history rather than events from the distant age of mythical heroes.
-The others are seven against Thebes, Prometheus, bound, etc..
+The others are seven against Thebes, Prometheus, bound, etc.